-In the modern scientific view, "energy" is defined as a real number that attaches to every point in space in our universe and to every particle in our universe.
-All the energy in our universe can be added up - and the sum is a constant with an existence that lasts as long as our universe.
-Hence, as asserted by the modern scientific view, the principle of conservation of energy is universally and eternally real.
-The asserted reality of conserved energy (CE) stands in the fore among the "rigid, natural laws" that are said to preclude freedom.
+In the modern scientific view, "energy" is a real number that attaches to every particle and to every point in space in our universe.
+Our universe is presumed to be a storage body for energy, including dissipated energy.
+All the energy in our universe can be added up and the sum is a constant with an existence that lasts as long as our universe.
+Hence, in the modern scientific view, the principle of energy conservation is universally and eternally real, determining actual movements through differential equations such as Newton's Laws of Motion, Laws of Thermodynamics and Einstein's Field Equations.
+The asserted reality of Conserved Energy (CE) stands in the fore among the "rigid, natural laws" that are said to preclude freedom.

-In contrast, virtual energy (VE) is a mental invention that has intended applications, chiefly to model rate-based processes in animal organisms where energy is supplied continually and to develop proposed electronics devices.
+In contrast, Virtual Energy (VE) is presented as a mental invention that has intended applications, chiefly to model rate-based processes where such energy is supplied continually like blood sugar in animals and electrical currents in proposed electronics devices.
 VE can be conserved in storage bodies; but, in contrast to CE constructions, dissipations of VE participate in working operations during conversions and transformations.
 Continual dissipations are balanced by inflows of VE, leading towards models with flowing integrated waves of transformational processes - instead of being bound to equipoise, quasi-static and equilibrium CE operations.